 The Company is not party to any material pending or threatened litigation.
 We may from time to time become a party to additional legal proceedings.
+See Note 10, "Commitments and Contingencies," to our Consolidated Financial Statements.

 ITEM 4.
 MINE SAFETY DISCLOSURES